aridjayarecipes/cutesrecipes.web.app/content/post/2117-steps-to-prepare-quick-beetroot-and-sour-cream-salad.md

 1. Take to taste Salt

 The bold red of beetroot against the vibrant green salad also makes it ideal for a meat-free celebration.
 Beetroot, potatoes, carrot, marinated onion, salted cucumber. reginette past with beetroot nigella.
-Mixed salad, red beet root ,corn Roast Beetroot &amp; Potato, Horseradish Salad.
+Mixed salad, red beet root ,corn Roast Beetroot & Potato, Horseradish Salad.
 Beetroot Salad with Sour Cream and prunes isolated.

 <!--inarticleads2-->

 ##### Instructions to make Beetroot and sour cream salad:

 1. Boil water, add the spices and vinegar.
 On boil add 1 teaspoon salt and immerse the beetroots.
-Slow cook for 15min with lid on.&amp;nbsp;
+Slow cook for 15min with lid on.&nbsp;
 1. After the beetroot has cooled remove them from the water and allow the excess water to simmer down to a sauce.
 Once the quantity has reduced to ¾ of the total quantity remove the spices and add the butter and keep stirring the sauce to get a thick consistency sauce.
 1. Hang the curd in a muslin cloth for 20 min to remove the excess water.
 Chop the cucumbers and add them to the curd.
 Season the curd and cucumber with salt and pepper.
 1. Cut the beetroot into thin round slices and arrange them as you wish.
 Add the cucumber and curd mixture in the center, pour the sauce on the beetroot and curd and garnish with toasted pistachios.
 1. Tastes best when served chilled.
 You can make the sour cream tastier by adding fresh dill leaves/ olive oil/adding paprika instead of pepper.

-Mixed salad, red beet root ,corn Roast Beetroot &amp; Potato, Horseradish Salad.
+Mixed salad, red beet root ,corn Roast Beetroot & Potato, Horseradish Salad.
 Beetroot Salad with Sour Cream and prunes isolated.
 The beetroot will stain your hands, so wear clean rubber gloves, or work with a fork and sharp knife.
 Cut the beetroot into quarters or halves, depending on Toss the spinach with the extra virgin olive oil, lemon juice and some salt and pepper.
-Beetroot &amp; Sour Cream Pasta with a Rocket Salad.
+Beetroot & Sour Cream Pasta with a Rocket Salad.

 So that is going to wrap this up with this exceptional food beetroot and sour cream salad recipe.
 Thanks so much for your time.
 I am sure that you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!